Spelis/monkeytype-cli/README.md

 Test Modes: MonkeyType CLI offers a couple of test modes to challenge your typing skills.
 You can choose from different test durations and word amounts.

 Stats: After completing a test, you can see your words per minute (WPM), raw WPM, accuracy, character stats, test length, and leaderboards info.
 You can also see a graph of your WPM and raw over the duration of the test.

+Note: most stats not implemented yet, only WPM and accuracy have been implemented.

 ## Installation